aronweiler/CodeReviewer/README.md

 # CodeReviewer
-A LLM powered code reviewing refactoring, and documentation tool.
+A LLM powered code reviewing, refactoring, and documentation tool.

 I kicked this project off a while back because I wanted to have an LLM act as a code reviewer for me in absence of having a regular coding partner.